 appropriate levels of expertise in the discipline, teaching the discipline, and integrating these two kinds of expertise;

-reflection on practice informed by appropriate levels of relevant education scholarship;
+reflection on practice informed by appropriate levels of relevant theory;

 nurturing of a supportive culture by sharing teaching practice, thereby developing educational leadership.